18F/handbook/_pages/general-information-and-resources/glossary.md

 - **MOU** - Memorandum of understanding.

+- **NEO** - New Employee Orientation

 - **OAuth** - Open Authorization.
 An open standard for authentication and authorization, which allows a user's account information to be used by third-party services without exposing their password.

+- **OCE** - GSA's Office of Customer Experience

 - **OGC** - Office of General Counsel, aka GSA's legal team.

 - **OKR** - Objectives and Key Results.
 A system for setting individual and organizational goals with clear ways to measure success.

 - **OLU** - On-Line University, where our agency's mandatory training classes are hosted.

+- **OMB** - Office of Management and Budget, an office of the White House that administers the federal budget and spending by federal agencies.

 - **Open source software** - Software that does not charge users a purchase or licensing fee for modifying or redistributing the source code.
 Anyone can study, change, or distribute the code for any purpose.